Kicksecure/security-misc/README.md

   cryptographic operations, to avoid reliance on proprietary RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.

-- Do not credit the bootloader seeds as an entropy sources at boot to maximize the absolute quantity of entropy in the combined pool.
+- Do not credit the bootloader seeds as an entropy source at boot to maximize the absolute quantity of entropy in the combined pool.
 This is desirable for all cryptographic operations as seeds passed by the bootloader could be tampered.